-4. The governance framework comprises the systems and processes, and culture and values, by which the authority is directed and controlled and its activities through which it accounts to, engages with and leads the community.
-It enables the authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services.

-5. The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
+- 4. The governance framework comprises the systems and processes, and culture and values, by which the authority is directed and controlled and its activities through which it accounts to, engages with and leads the community.
+It enables the authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services. - 5.
+The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of Epsom and Ewell Borough Council's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
+The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of Epsom and Ewell Borough Council's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically. - 6.
+During 2015/16 the Council has worked to strengthen a number of governance arrangements which will continue into 2016/17 including procurement, project management, contract management and agency procurement. - 7.
+The organisational changes implemented on the 1st April 2015 continue to be established through the Leadership Team and further organisational development and cross organisational projects.
+The work during 2015/16 will continue to be embedded in 2016/17 to deliver service improvements and the new key priorities.

-6. The governance framework has been in place at Epsom and Ewell Borough Council for the year ended 31 March 2015 and up to the date of approval of the Annual Report and Statement of Accounts.
+- 8. The efficient use of resources is an overarching priority with projected budgetary gaps over the medium term due to cuts in government funding. - The governance framework has been in place at Epsom and Ewell Borough Council for the year ended 31 March 2016 and up to the date of approval of the Annual Report and Statement of Accounts.